Littlebury Green: History

 In 1851 Littlebury Green comprised 32 houses, including two beer-houses.
 By 2008 the village contained 53 houses.

 From 1882 to 1933 Littlebury Green was described as being 2 mi west-southwest from Littlebury church.
 A small chapel of ease, built in 1885 by subscription and dedicated to St Peter, held seating for 150.
 One of the principal landowners was Lord Braybrooke who was also lord of the manor.
 Within the village were two public houses, the Rose Inn and the Hoops Inn, and in 1933, also a tobacconist.

 Governance

 Local governance for the parish, including Littlebury Green, is served by Littlebury Parish Council.

 Landmarks

-Apart from St Peter's chapel of ease, there are six Grade II listed buildings in Littlebury Green: the former Hoops public house, a timber-framed house dating to the 17th century; the adjacent Green Farmhouse, a c.1600 two-storey timber-framed and plastered house, with adjoining brick barn; Caitlin's Farmhouse, a c.1600 timber-framed and plastered house with brick-faced bottom storey; and Howe Hall, a 19th-century brick house with its adjoining 18th- 19th-century timber-framed and plastered dovecote.
+There are several Grade II listed buildings in Littlebury Green: St Peter's Church; the former Hoops public house, a timber-framed house dating to the 17th century; the adjacent Green Farmhouse, a c.1600 two-storey timber-framed and plastered house, with adjoining brick barn; Caitlin's Farmhouse, a c.1600 timber-framed and plastered house with brick-faced bottom storey; and Howe Hall, a 19th-century brick house with its adjoining 18th- 19th-century timber-framed and plastered dovecote.